remyars18/cloud_ambassadors/README.md

-   sudo yum install docker -y             # install the docker sudo systemctl start docker            # start the docker service sudo systemctl status docker           # check the status of the docker sudo usermod -aG docker ec2-user      # add ec2-user to docker group .
-Adding ec2-user to the docker group gives it the necessary permissions without requiring sudo. newgrp docker                         # activates the changes otherwise exit and login again6.
+   sudo yum install docker -y             # install the docker sudo systemctl start docker            # start the docker service sudo systemctl status docker           # check the status of the docker sudo usermod -aG docker ec2-user      # add ec2-user to docker group.
+Adding ec2-user to the docker group gives it the necessary permissions without requiring sudo. newgrp docker                         # activates the changes otherwise exit and login again.

 4. On your EC2 instance, create a directory for the project: